 If you are thinking about joining a company that runs 24/7, you may be looking at shift work.
+What shift is the best to work?
 What will your schedule look like?
-And, how can you decide which shift is best for you?
+Is the day shift better than the night shift?

 Traditionally, the day shift runs from 9 a.m. to 5 p.m.
 However, some companies begin an hour or two earlier from 7 a.m. to 3 p.m. or 8 a.m. to 4 p.m.

 - Many people prefer first shift;

 - Your schedule probably will fit better with your friends and family; and

 - Regular working hours may help you led a healthier lifestyle.

 - Most likely, you will have a busier and longer commute; and